apache/cassandra/doc/source/new/virtualtables.rst

 - Virtual tables are not replicated
 - Virtual tables are local only and non distributed
 - Virtual tables have no associated SSTables
+- Virtual tables support ``TRUNCATE`` only if the underlaying implementation allows it
 - Consistency level of the queries sent virtual tables are ignored
-- Virtual tables are managed by Cassandra and a user cannot run  DDL to create new virtual tables or DML to modify existing virtual       tables
+- Virtual tables are managed by Cassandra and a user cannot run DDL to create new virtual tables to modify existing virtual tables
 - Virtual tables are created in special keyspaces and not just any keyspace
 - All existing virtual tables use ``LocalPartitioner``.
 Since a virtual table is not replicated the partitioner sorts in order of partition keys instead of by their hash.
 - Making advanced queries with ``ALLOW FILTERING`` and aggregation functions may be used with virtual tables even though in normal tables we don't recommend it

 Virtual Keyspaces
 ^^^^^^^^^^^^^^^^^